-- Xinjiang, officially the Xinjiang Uyahur Autonomous Region (XUAR), in north-west China is one of the worlds biggest producers of polysilicon (accounting for 40-45% of global production)5; and - Concerns have been raised by researchers and human rights activists in relation to alleged use of forced Uyghur labour in XUAR6.
+- Xinjiang, officially the Xinjiang Uyghur Autonomous Region (XUAR), in north-west China is one of the worlds biggest producers of polysilicon (accounting for 40-45% of global production)5; and - concerns have been raised by researchers and human rights activists in relation to alleged use of forced Uyghur labour in XUAR6.

-We commenced an investigation into the specification, sourcing and use of Solar Panels on our construction projects during the reporting period.
-We identified that:
+In the last reporting period, we commenced an investigation into the specification, sourcing and use of Solar Panels on our construction projects.
+We identified at that time that:

-- We had 24 projects where Solar Panels were either supplied, or specified to be supplied; - Manufacture of the Solar Panels was spread across 9 different manufacturers; - None of the manufacturers were direct supply partners to ADCO; - All 9 manufacturers hold manufacturing plants in China; and - One manufacturer also holds manufacturing plants in the US, Malaysia and Vietnam;
+- we had 24 projects where Solar Panels were either supplied, or specified to be supplied; - manufacture of the Solar Panels was spread across 9 different manufacturers: - none of the manufacturers were direct supply partners to ADCO; - all 9 manufacturers hold manufacturing plants in China; and - one manufacturer also holds manufacturing plants in the US, Malaysia and Vietnam.

-Our initial research has focused on several critical aspects of each manufacturer's practices, including Modern Slavery Statement submissions, modern slavery policies, supplier and manufacturing locations, certifications, UN Global Compact status, media references to Uyghur forced labour, and other pertinent details.
+Our initial research focused on several critical aspects of each manufacturer's practices, including Modern Slavery Statement submissions, modern slavery policies, supplier and manufacturing locations, certifications, UN Global Compact status, media references to Uyghur forced labour, and other pertinent details.